-We agree with the New Hampshire Confession of 1833, in short: We believe in the Bible, the God of the Bible, the fall of man, Christ the way of salvation, the interaction of grace and free will, progressive sanctification, eternal security, the New Testament church, the ordinances of baptism and the Lord’s supper, Sunday worship, civil obedience, and heaven and hell.
-Full text with scripture references is at https://www.r2rom.com/nhcf1833/.
+We believe in the Bible, the Trinity, the fall of man, Christ the way of salvation, the interaction of grace and free will, repentance, progressive sanctification, eternal security, the New Testament church, the ordinances of baptism and the Lord’s supper, Sunday worship, civil obedience, the coming day of judgment, and heaven and hell.
+For a more thorough description of these points, the New Hampshire Confession of 1833, with scripture references, is at https://www.r2rom.com/nhcf1833/.

 Salvation Testimonies and Call to Romania